jarrodrobins/CardFlip/README.md

 FAQs
 ====
+**Does this require any frameworks?**

+Just <code>QuartzCore</code>.
+Be sure to include it under the "Link Binary with Libraries" section in your project's Build Phases.

 **Why does <code>DetailView</code> even exist?
 Why can't you use <code>backView</code>?**

 Because <code>backView</code> will be upside down when you flip the card over, and I wanted <code>DetailView</code> to take up the size of the screen.
 In the original purpose the code was written for,